dizhaky/ZepCloud/docs/guides/FOLDER_STRUCTURE.md

 - Use the main `README.md` for project overview
 - Check individual component READMEs for specific setup instructions
 - Refer to `docs/guides/` for detailed tutorials
-- Use `docs/agents/` for AI agent configuration
+- Use `docs/agents/` for AI agent integration and configuration